 Throughout your enrolment, the University will collect identifying information directly from you and, in some cases, from third parties.
-The University complies with the Information Privacy Act 2000 (Vic) and the Health Records Act 2001 (Vic) in the collection, use, disclosure and ongoing management of your identifying Information.
-The University will use your Information:
+The University complies with the Privacy and Data Protection Act 2014 (Vic) and the Health Records Act 2001 (Vic) in the collection, use, disclosure and ongoing management of your identifying information.
+The University will use your information.

 - to manage and administer all aspects of your academic progress through the University and your participation in the University community

 - to enable you to access the University's underlying business and support structures

 - to communicate with you

 - to provide you with access to and advice from student services, such as library resources, information technology, housing services, health and counselling services, recreational facilities, career planning and employment services

 - to exchange relevant personal information between appropriate academic and student centre staff for the purpose of offering and providing student support services